 If you want to maintain flexibility and muscle health, stretching is important for that.
 In the same way that mobility is integral to your joint health, stretching does the same for your muscles.

 This is where it gets a little more complicated.
 The consensus on this from research that looks into the effects of stretching on performance is pretty one sided.
 It’s an overwhelming no.

 Now, this doesn’t mean it’s not important to warm up before you exercise.
 Dynamic stretching describes practising movements and muscles you’re going to be using during your exercise session and doing things to slowly increase your heart rate and blow flow around the body.

 Static stretching doesn’t do that.
 In fact, some research suggests that stretching before exercise can actually have a negative impact on your performance.

 Ever woken up the day after a gym session and felt like you’ve been in the ring with Anthony Joshua?
 DOMs or ‘delayed-onset muscle soreness’ is the pain you feel sometimes the days after a workout.
 It’s thought to be caused by ‘micro-trauma’ to your muscles.
 But nobody is really sure.
 What does seem more clear though is that stretching in an attempt to relieve or reduce this has no impact.

 This question ties into the last one.
 Although stretching is not directly beneficial to running performance, it does increase flexibility.
-Increased flexibility means increased range of motion, which is important in runners.
-You’ll be hard pressed to find a runner, particularly endurance ones, who never stretch.
+Increased flexibility and mobility mean increased range of motion, which is important in runners.
+Your stride and posture will be much better as a result.
+There are lots of key stretches that runners do and you’ll be hard pressed to find a runner, particularly endurance ones, who never stretch.